 The COVID-19 restraints have made it exceedingly difficult for restaurants, especially for establishments like ours with floor plans that make it difficult to meet guidelines.
 With reduced days, reduced hours, and a reduced seating capacity, it no longer makes financial sense to stay open until we can go back to business as usual, as there is no telling when that will be.

-We want to take this time to thank everyone that has supported the Grill ‘N Chill not only through the last 8 years, but especially in the last 6 months when it has been difficult to survive.
-It was very humbling to see the lines of people at the Taste of Hatfield in 2020 (just as we were about to close the doors) and to hear all of the great comments about our food, making it especially tough to make a decision like this today.
+We want to take this time to thank everyone that has supported the Grill ‘N Chill for the 8 years it thrived.
+It was very humbling to see the lines of people at the Taste of Hatfield in 2020 (just as we were about to close the doors) and to hear all of the great comments about our food, making it especially tough to make that decission to close.

 Since 1984, the Paciorek family has had a long personal history with the 127 Elm Street location with owners Tony and Tim both working in the kitchen at the Paddock and Tony also with the Smithsonian.

 Tim started delivering newspapers to the Paddock when he was 8yrs old and used to get a complimentary soda and chips from Mack or Bill and would shoot some pool with some of the regulars during his “break”.
 When Tim was 13, Marty hired him to work in the kitchen for the next 6 or so years where he worked his way from dishwasher to cook until he left to further his electrical career.

 Tony then started working for Marty when he was 11yrs old and worked his way quickly from dishwashing to head cook.
 Tony took what he learned about cooking from Marty (Paddock) and then Peter (Smithsonian) and created a menu that people loved and came from all over the valley to eat at.
 Tony has been in this kitchen for 23yrs doing what he loved; Cooking and Serving you!